Aditi-963/trackshift-aegis/README.md

 This hackathon was an intense learning experience:

-* **SVG is Powerful but Complex:** Learned the basics of SVG paths, the `viewBox`, and SVG elements like `<text>` and `<ellipse>`.
+* **SVG is Powerful but Finicky:** Learned the basics of SVG paths, `viewBox`, and the challenges of precise coordinate mapping and animation seams.
-* **JavaScript Animation:** Gained hands-on experience with `requestAnimationFrame`, DOM manipulation for dynamic updates, and the complexities of path-following animation (`getPointAtLength`).
+* **JavaScript Animation:** Gained hands-on experience with `requestAnimationFrame`, DOM manipulation, and path-following animation.
-* **Debugging is Key:** Spent significant time using browser developer tools (especially the Console) to diagnose and fix JavaScript errors and CSS layout issues.
+* **Debugging is Key:** Spent significant time using browser developer tools (Console) to diagnose issues.
-* **Prototyping Value:** Understood the power of building a visual prototype to communicate a complex idea effectively, even when the backend is conceptual.
+* **Prototyping Value:** Understood the power of building a visual prototype to communicate a complex idea.
-* **Iterative Development:** Realized that finding the right solution often involves trying different approaches (like the various animation methods) and adapting based on results.
+* **Iterative Development:** Realized finding the right solution often involves trying different approaches and sometimes accepting minor imperfections under deadlines.

 ---
-## What's Next for Aegis
+## What's Next for Aegis (Offline Hackathon & Beyond)

 This visual demo serves as a strong foundation.
-The future vision includes:
+Our primary goal for the Top 50 offline hackathon is to build a **fully functional, win-worthy prototype** by tackling the backend and refining the simulation:

-1.  **Building the Backend:** Implementing the Python/FastAPI backend to run the core simulation logic.
+1.  **Build the Backend:** Implement the Python/FastAPI backend to run the core simulation logic.
+This was intentionally deferred to allow for more research and preparation time needed to do it right.
-2.  **Developing the 'Human-Flaw' AI:** Using Machine Learning (trained on real driver data - telemetry, biometrics, radio sentiment) to create truly unique and unpredictable AI agent 'Personas'.
-3.  **Real Data Integration:** Connecting the 'Chaos Engine' to live weather APIs, real-time race data feeds (timing, flags), etc.
-4.  **Sophisticated Strategy Simulation:** Implementing algorithms to calculate and display actual 'Win Probabilities' based on the simulation state.
-5.  **Partnership:** Collaborating with a real race team to validate and refine Aegis using their data and expertise.
+2.  **Develop 'Human-Flaw' AI (MVP):** Implement the basic rule sets for different agent 'Personas' in the backend simulation.
+3.  **Refine Frontend:**
+    * Address the animation flicker at the loop point.
+    * Accurately map starting positions to the official grid.
+    * Connect the frontend to the live backend API instead of using placeholders.
+4.  **Connect Chaos Engine:** Make the buttons trigger actual changes in the backend simulation state (affecting AI decisions, speeds, etc.).
+5.  **Basic Win Probability:** Implement a rudimentary calculation based on lap, position, and potentially agent status.

+Beyond the hackathon, the vision remains: Train the AI on real driver data, integrate live data feeds, and partner with a race team.

 ---
 ## Built With